-The buildings and the associated equipment are consistent with development that falls under the definition of a recreation area, the purpose of the reserve as public recreation and children's playground and the categorisation of the reserves as a park and or general community use.
+The buildings and the associated equipment are consistent with development that falls under the definition of a recreation area, the purpose of the reserve as public recreation and children's playground and categorisation of the reserve as a park.
+Lions Park is being used for its intended purpose.